Vajram-And-RaviVajram-And-Ravi

 Mains: Modern Indian History from about the middle of the eighteenth century until the present- significant events, personalities, issues.

-The Carnatic Wars and the rise of the Wodeyar Dynasty marked a significant period in South Indian history, characterised by conflicts between the British and the French for territorial supremacy and the emergence of the Wodeyars as rulers of Mysore.
+The Anglo-Mysore Wars (Carnatic Wars) and the rise of the Wodeyar Dynasty marked a significant period in South Indian history, characterized by conflicts between the British and the French for territorial supremacy and the emergence of the Wodeyars as rulers of Mysore.
 Led by influential figures like Haidar Ali and Tipu Sultan, the Wodeyars' rise and subsequent wars shaped the political landscape of the region, impacting both Indian and European interests.

 The Anglo-Mysore Wars, spanning four major conflicts, saw shifts in alliances and territorial changes, culminating in the eventual defeat of Tipu Sultan and the imposition of British control over Mysore.
 These events have left a lasting impact on India's colonial history and the struggle for power between European colonial powers in the Indian subcontinent.